 The MX Master 3 is available in graphite (pictured above) or mid-grey.

-For a “gaming” mouse, the G603 looks fairly mundane from the outside.
-Don’t let that fool you though, because it’s one of our favorite gaming mice thanks to the ultra-fast response time, sleek and comfortable design, and the 500-hour battery life off just two AA batteries.
+If you’re interested in a gaming mouse that’s more subdued, the Logitech G603 is another one of our favorite gaming mice thanks to the ultra-fast response time, sleek and comfortable design, and the 500-hour battery life off two AA batteries.
 The G603 is ideal for gamers who want all the advantages of a wireless mouse without any of the cons.